 Nemak USA is a leading provider of innovative light-weighting solutions for the global automotive industry, specializing in the development and manufacturing of aluminum components for powertrain and body structure applications.
 To encourage and assist former CACC dual enrollment students complete their program of study in Automotive Manufacturing Technology, Electronics, Machine Shop, or Welding, Nemak USA is offering scholarships valued up to \$5,000 for tuition and required fees.
-Applications are available in the Financial Aid Office or on social media accounts and are due in April for the following academic year.
+Applications are available on the Office of Financial Aid website or on social media accounts.